TomCordemans/LABS/docs/wireshark/README.md

 An exercise will be used to help clarify certain concepts.
 The following file will be used: [download.pcapng](https://www.tomcordemans.net/download.pcapng)

 The user is complaining about poor network performance.
-By using Expert Information, we will investigate the cause.
+By using **Expert Information**, we will investigate the cause.

 ## 6 Extract data out of network traffic